Abdelhaq-Bensghir/Machine-Learning/README.md

 # Machine-Learning
-You will find here all the ML algorithms I implemented
+This folder contains some ML algorithms I implemented